 Upcoming Online Trainings from Energy Code Ace

-Don’t miss these special online training opportunities provided by Energy Code Ace for the CALBO Community!
+Don’t miss these FREE online training opportunities provided by Energy Code Ace for the CALBO Community!

 Join Ace instructors and your peers for these two free energy code webinars.
 During COVID-19, in-person trainings are limited, but with these free webinars, you can learn about hot topics in the energy code while gaining CEUs from the comfort of your home or office.
 Thank you to our partners at Energy Code Ace for providing these online resources.

 2019 Energy Code Photovoltaic (PV) Requirements for New Low-Rise Residential Buildings

 Thursday, July 9, 2020

 9:00 - 11:00am

 ICC PP Course No. 24858 (0.2 CEUs)